sujaldev/sujal.dev/content/posts/03-creating-a-window-on-wayland-from-scratch-in-pure-python.md

 ## Making a Connection to the Wayland Compositor

-To talk to a Wayland compositor, a client can use a Unix domain socket.
-These are local sockets that allow processes on the same machine to talk to one another efficiently (they have another trick up their sleeve you'll see later on).
+A client can use a Unix domain stream socket to communicate with a Wayland compositor.
+These are local sockets that allow processes on the same host to talk to one another efficiently (they have another trick up their sleeve you'll see later on).
 Let's start writing our first lines of code.
-We can use the socket library to create a Unix domain socket:
+We can use the socket module to create a Unix domain socket:

 ```python | linenos
 import socket